13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 11. Doesn’t Like To Waste Time

-A great leader understands the value of their time.
+They understand the value of their time.
 They know that sitting around a table talking is not the same as taking action.

-Great leaders know the Pareto Principle; 20% of invested input creates 80% of the results, or roughly 80% of the effects come from 20% of the causes.
+Great leaders know the Pareto Principle: 20% of invested input creates 80% of the results, or roughly 80% of the effects come from 20% of the causes.

 This is very common in the workplace, where only 20% of employees carry out 80% of the workload.
 The other 80% of people are usually time wasters indulging in idle chit-chat and goofing around on Social Media.